SrikanthBhandary/todo-server/README.md

 1. Clone the repository.
 2. Run `go mod tidy` to install dependencies.
 3. Go to the fodler cmd/server
-4. Execute the application with `go run .`.
+4. Execute the application with `go run .`. or just use go run cmd/server/main.go from root directory of the cloned repo.

-5. Access the API at `http://localhost:9999`.
+5. Access the API at `http://localhost:8080`.

 ## Future Improvements
 - Handle validation